Hsabonchi/JS/README.md

      <strong> Basic types </strong>

+     Expressions are computations
+         – 2 + 3 is a computation.
+     Values(a subset of the expressions) are the results of computations – 5 is a value
+      Types describe collections of values and the computations that generate those values –int is a type

      Six Data Types that are primitives, checked by typeof operator:
       ▶ undefined : typeof instance === "undefined"